 The gateway encrypts the card or digital wallet data to protect it during transmission.

-1. Data is sent to the payment processor
+- Data is sent to the payment processor.

 The gateway relays the bank’s response to your website or POS system.
 If approved, the payment goes through.
 If declined, your customer is prompted to try another method.

-Approved payments are batched and settled, with funds deposited into your business bank account—often within 1–2 business days, depending on your provider.
+Approved payments are batched and settled, with funds deposited first into your merchant account (the holding ledger) and then transferred to your business checking account—often within 1–2 business days.

 That, in a nutshell, is how payment gateways work.
 Now, payment gateways can also offer several benefits to further streamline how you accept payments.
 Consider the following.